aer0ss/aerofs/docs/engineering/how-to/get-started.md

 For bash this can be achieved by adding the following line to your `~/.bash_profile`:

     export JAVA_HOME="$(/usr/libexec/java_home -v '1.8*')"

-For the time being, we need *both* JDK6 and JDK8.
-JDK8 is still fairly recent and no Linux distros provide official packages for it at the time of this writing.
-For this reason, any package that is meant to be distributed externally (dryad) must be compatible with Java 6.
-The JDK can produce binaries compatible with older versions of the JRE but it requires a so-called "bootclasspath" from an earlier JDK to work correctly.

 ## Install Homebrew